DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 > Who runs courses ratified by multiple accredited bodies
 > And I have the ‘make decisions’ permission
 > When I click ‘change course’
-> When I select a course that’s ratified by a different accredited body
+> And I select a course that’s ratified by a different accredited body
 > And I try and complete the flow
 > I get an error preventing me from doing that